sbcshop/UHF_Reader_ESP-32_Software/README.md

      <img src="https://github.com/sbcshop/3.2_Touchsy_ESP-32_Resistive_Software/blob/main/images/select_esp32_with_comport.gif">

    - In case you don't see com port then you will have to install CP2102 driver from [Link](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
-Download and install as per you operating system.
+Download and install as per your operating system.
      * check below one recommmend for windows user
        <img src="https://github.com/sbcshop/Ardi-32_Software/blob/main/images/cp2102_driver_link.png" width="626" height="377">
      * Once successfully installed then it appears as shown in below image